davimf/spring-boot-batch-example/README.md

-# Batches (Spring Boot Batch with anotation and mappers)
+# Batches (Spring Boot Batch with annotation and mappers)
 Process Automation for batches with Informix (Legacy) or Oracle, based on the last plugins for starter and mapping.

 ## Architecture